AnujDangi87/UoHCarrerPlatform/README.md

 # UoHCarrerPlatform
-This is a mini project given by my Java and OOD processor to understand and implement the concepts of Object Oriented Designing to build this application.
+This is a mini project given by my Java and OOD professor to understand and implement the concepts of Object Oriented Designing to build this application.
 This application is divided into two phases.

-First phase : Simple application building without using software development techniques and analysis part.
+First phase : Simple application building without using software development techniques and analysis part.<br>
 Second phase : Appllication building after using analysis and uml.

 This project is made using BlueJ java editor.